PhonePe IPO eyes up to $10.5 bn valuation; check likely issue size, peer comparison & more - BusinessToday

 PhonePe has a leading position in the Indian UPI industry, accounting for over 48 per cent market share based on transaction value, having handled 9.8 billion transactions in December, according to NPCI data.
 Its losses widened to Rs 1,444 crore in the six months ended September 30, while revenue rose about 22 per cent to Rs 3,918 crore.
 Ebitda loss stood at Rs 2,130 crore.

 Despite healthy revenue growth, profitability remains a key challenge for PhonePe.
-Operating losses narrowed in FY25 but are projected to widen again in FY26E before improving in FY27E, reflecting continued investments in technology, customer acquisition, and new platform development, said Khandwala Securities.
+Operating losses narrowed in FY25 but are projected to widen again in FY26E before improving in FY27E, reflecting continued investments in technology, customer acquisition, and new platform development, said Khandwala Securities in a note dated February 24.

 The payments business operates with structurally low margins, while adjacent services are yet to generate significant operating leverage.
 Consequently, Ebitda remains negative and net losses persist through FY27E, with limited near-term visibility on breakeven despite scale advantages, it said.
 From a valuation standpoint, Khandwala believes PhonePe appears expensive.